BhanuPraharsha/Institute-Wi-Fi-connection-Automation/README.md

 "C:\Users\<username>\AppData\Local\Programs\Python\Python313\python.exe" in windows.
 And put the absolute path of wifi_auto_login.py in the add arguments section.

-10) under conditions section, make sure that the option: "Start the task only is computer is on AC power" is unchecked. also make sure that the wifi option remains switched on at all times for the script to work!!
+10) under conditions section, make sure that the option: "Start the task only is computer is on AC power" is unchecked.

+11) also make sure that the wifi option remains switched on at all times for the script to work!!

+NOTE: This script is for connecting to the wifi of iit-ism campus only.
+The name of the institute Wi-Fi might change, so update the python script whenever needed.